 You always opt for skim milk

 Fat-free milk might seem like a virtuous choice, but what you save in calories is lost when your body can’t absorb its nutrients.
 “The vitamins milk is fortified with are fat-soluble, so it’s important to have some fat for those nutrients,” Shapiro says.
 She recommends using one or two percent milk, or unsweetened almond milk.
 Never tried the almond variety before?
-There are plenty of reasons to give almond milk a try.
+There are plenty of health benefits of almond milk that make it worth a try.